-After seeing how much you guys loved whey protein cookie recipe, I feel like it’s time to deliver new cookie recipe.:) These chocolate protein cookies are any chocolate lover’s dream and what girl doesn’t like chocolate?!
+After seeing how much you guys loved my protein cookies, I feel like it’s time to deliver new cookie recipe.:) These chocolate protein cookies are any chocolate lover’s dream and what girl doesn’t like chocolate?!

 Double chocolate, moist, sweet, a bit chewy and high in protein.
 Everything you are looking for in a protein cookie!
 And don’t throw away brown bananas and going bad avocados just yet…